-Past Recovery Archaeological Services Inc. was retained by Egis Group Ltd., on behalf of the Mississippi Valley Conservation Authority, to undertake a Stage 3 archaeological assessment in support of a larger Class Environmental Assessment for the Kashwakamak Lake Dam.
+Past Recovery Archaeological Services Inc. was retained by McIntosh Perry Consulting Engineers Ltd., on behalf of the Mississippi Valley Conservation Authority, to undertake Stage 1 and 2 archaeological assessments in support of a larger Class Environmental Assessment for the Kashwakamak Lake Dam.
 The subject property was located on part of Lot 20, Concession 10 in the geographic Township of Clarendon, now within the Township of North Frontenac, County of Frontenac (see Maps 1 and 2).
-An archaeological site (BfGf-3) was identified during the Stage 2 archaeological assessment for the property (Past Recovery 2024; PIF: P1074-0089-2023).